klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 that no previous commit has been made and that Git has nothing to commit.
 Let us give Git something to commit.

 ## 3. Create a new directory
-Still inside your *switchfully* folder, create a new folder / directory using the CMD, Terminal:
+Still inside your *codelab* folder, create a new folder / directory using the CMD, Terminal:
 ```
 mkdir version-control
 ```